vivianmiranda/EuclidEmulator2/README.md

 <img width="1086" alt="Screenshot 2025-05-23 at 12 52 35 AM" src="https://github.com/user-attachments/assets/480b6007-4ebf-4cbd-be4c-26712b053f32" />

+## VM: Optimization (changes) Implemented Part 2.

+I made several changes to cosmo class (how a2t and neutrino were computed - same mathematical expressions - just different coding).
+I also changed integration routines and type of 2d interpolation.

+Also fixed code so that you can send more than 100 z's (important on Cosmolike likelihood)

+Finally, I vectorized the `bvals[i] = 10.0**_CubicSpline (...)` call on euclidemu2.pyx

 # VM: Suggestion (Python wrapper)

 Cython is such a difficult way to create Python Wrappers. `euclidemu2.cpp` is really hard to read/parse/understand.
 I suggest anyone in the future to use Pybind11 (which is the way Cocoa implements the C++ <-> Python interface).